MicrosoftDX/nether/documentation/leaderboards.md

    Use the ARM template in this repository to deply a **new** SQL Azure Database and the schema from a bacpac file (located in this repository as well).
    All deployment templates and assest are located under the [deployment](https://github.com/dx-ted-emea/nether/tree/master/deployment) folder.
    1. Currently, you will need to download the bacpac file, until this repo will be public.
-Please it in Azure Storage and take a note of the URI.
-You will need to privde it as an input to the template.
+Place it in Azure Storage and take a note of the URI.
+You will need to provide it as an input to the template.
    For the leaderboard, bacpac files are located under [leaderboard-assets](https://github.com/dx-ted-emea/nether/tree/master/deployment/leaderboard-assets) folder.
    2. Deploy the [leaderboardSqlDeploy](https://github.com/dx-ted-emea/nether/blob/master/deployment/leaderboardSqlDeploy.json) template